 Enlarging the time is necessary when the court acts in the interest of justice to consider the record more carefully and uses due diligence in conducting the mitigation proceedings and entering an order within a reasonable time.

 In this case, the Florida Supreme Court recognized the public policy of requiring a ruling within a “reasonable time” recognizes that the limit is a matter of respect for the separation of powers.
 This policy recognizes that there comes a time when the “judiciary’s power to reduce a lawful sentence ends and vests in the executive department.”
 Id. at 234.

-The Florida Bar's Criminal Procedure Rules Committee has consider the issue of time limitations under rule 3.800(c) and considered proposing to the Florida Supreme Court an amendment providing a reasonable time limitation for a defendant to file a rule 3.800(c) motion, as well as an appropriate time limit for the trial court to rule upon such motions or to sua sponte reduce or modify the sentence.
+The Florida Bar’s Criminal Procedure Rules Committee has considered the issue of time limitations under rule 3.800(c) and considered proposing to the Florida Supreme Court an amendment providing a reasonable time limit for a defendant to file a rule 3.800(c) motion, as well as an appropriate time limit for the trial court to rule upon such motions or to sua sponte reduce or modify the sentence.

 This policy for giving the court a reasonable time to rule on the motion recognizes that it is “unrealistic to expect that a court will always be able to rule on a motion to modify sentence within the short deadline unless a system is in place to bring the matter promptly to the trial court’s attention.
 The time limit is especially onerous for the trial court if the motion is filed close to the expiration of the sixty days.”
 Schlabach v.
 State, 37 So.
 3d 230, 239 (Fla.
 2010).

 For this reason, the Florida Supreme Court held that “the trial court does not lose jurisdiction solely because no hearing was scheduled and no order was entered by the trial court within the sixty days.